LBBStudios/RakNet/README.md

 * Remove or refactor old sections of code in order to shrink the total size of the library.
 * Switch to git submodules as much as possible, rather than relying on a different folder.
 * Replace libcat with a different library for security.
+* Write unit tests
+* Add CI to this GitHub repo

 ## Noteworthy changes
 * Removed deprecated code